shiningrain/shiningrain.GitHub.io/index.md

 # Xiaoyu Zhang

 Hello, my name is Xiaoyu Zhang.
-I'm a master student of Pro.
+I'm a Ph.D. student of Pro.
 Chao Shen in School of Cyber Science and Engineering at Xi'an Jiaotong University.
 My research interests include software engineering, machine learning and AI testing.

 ## Publications